Topics

 (1) In the case you rebound

-The first way is by eating less or doing more exercise to burn calories, as in conventional diets.
+The first way is done by eating less and exercising more, as in conventional calorie-restricted diets.
 This method requires constant hunger.

 When you eat less (fewer calories) and stay hungry over many hours, your body will try to minimize the change by: